 1.2.
 History

 The first classes for an institution that has evolved into The University of Alabama in Huntsville began in January 1950 as the University of Alabama Huntsville Center.
-Before this center was established, however, efforts were under way to place major portions of the U.S. Army's rocket research and development activities as well as NASA's Marshall Space Flight Center in the Huntsville area at Redstone Arsenal.
+At approximately the same time, efforts were under way to place major portions of the U.S. Army's rocket research and development activities as well as NASA's Marshall Space Flight Center in the Huntsville area at Redstone Arsenal.
 Fast-paced growth of these activities took place between the 1950s through the 1960s and had a major impact on the future of what was then a small, but emerging, town known as Huntsville.

-The leadership for the U.S. Army and NASA wanted to provide educational opportunities for their employees, and major aerospace corporations began to locate in the area that was fast becoming a hub of the U.S. space program.
+As the Redstone Arsenal grew, the leadership for the U.S. Army and NASA wanted to provide educational opportunities for their employees.
+Concurrently major aerospace corporations began to locate in the area that was becoming a hub of the U.S. space program.
 The need for advanced education in science, engineering and technology was acknowledged and supported by individual citizens and organizations alike.

-Rocket scientist Dr. Wernher von Braun traveled to The University of Alabama located in Tuscaloosa along with NASA and Army officials to encourage the establishment of a research institute in Huntsville as part of the university.
+To encourage the establishment of a research institute in Huntsville as part of the university, Dr. Wernher von Braun traveled to The University of Alabama located in Tuscaloosa along with NASA and Army officials..
 The purpose of such an institute would be to accelerate the educational program in Huntsville and to provide theoretical and experimental research pertinent to aerospace science and missile fields.

 Dr. von Braun made a persuasive presentation before the Alabama Legislature in June 1961 requesting a $3 million bond issue to support the institute.
 Dr. von Braun could foresee the economic benefit for the entire state of Alabama, and intended the money he requested to be used for land, buildings and equipment to bring this concept into reality.
 The next year, the University of Alabama Huntsville Foundation and the City of Huntsville established Cummings Research Park, which is today the second largest university-related research park in the United States with more than 350 companies and more than 25,000 employees.

-Both houses of the Legislature unanimously passed the bill, and the Research Institute was constructed on campus and opened in late 1962.
-Master's level degrees were offered in 1963.
+The Legislature unanimously passed the bill, and the Research Institute was constructed on campus and opened in late 1962.
+In 1963, the University announced degree opportunities in Huntsville at the master’s level in mathematics, physics, and engineering, and in 1964 initiated degree programs at the baccalaureate level in English, history, mathematics, physics, and engineering.
+The first undergraduate degrees were awarded in 1968.
 By 1969, UAH was made an autonomous university, part of The University of Alabama System with campuses in Tuscaloosa, Birmingham and Huntsville.
-Each campus had its own president, and Dr. Benjamin Graves served as the first President of the Huntsville campus from 1970 to 1978.
+Each campus had its own president, and Dr. Benjamin Graves was named the first President of the Huntsville campus in 1970.
+The first doctoral programs were initiated in 1971.

-This was a time of rapid growth for Huntsville and UAH.
-And though its roots were planted firmly in the space program, UAH included study in the humanities as an important part of its undergraduate programs.
-English and history were among the first programs offered at the baccalaureate level.
-Early enrollments in the humanities and liberal arts kept pace with, and sometimes exceeded, those in science and engineering during the 1970s.
+The 1970’s were a time of rapid growth for Huntsville and UAH.
+And though its roots were planted firmly in the space program, UAH expanded programs as a part of its comprehensive growth. .